Paul Petersen (criminal): Plea deals

 Petersen entered guilty pleas in three courts in June 2020.
 He pleaded guilty in Arizona on June 18; in Utah’s Third District Court on June 19; and in U.S. District Court in Fayetteville, Arkansas on June 24.
 As part of his plea agreement with the state of Arizona, Petersen paid $650,000 to the Arizona Health Care Cost Containment System (the states Medicaid agency); $11,000 to an unnamed victim; and $18,000 to the Arizona attorney general's office to cover investigative costs.
 Petersen was sentenced to five years in an Arizona prison.
 As part of his plea deal in federal court, some federal charges will be dropped after he is sentenced.
 His federal sentences may be served concurrently with his state sentences.

 Personal life

 Prior to his conviction, Petersen, a Republican, was elected twice to be the Maricopa County Assessor and an adoption lawyer licensed in Utah, Arizona, and Arkansas.
 He is a member of the Church of Jesus Christ of Latter-day Saints and served a church mission in the Marshall Islands.
-After his resignation as county assessor, he was replaced by Eddie Cook, a member of the city counil of Gilbert, Arizona.
+After his resignation as county assessor, he was replaced by Eddie Cook, a member of the city council of Gilbert, Arizona.

 Petersen's father is former Arizona State Treasurer David Petersen.
 Petersen married his wife Raquel in 2006.
 She filed for divorce in 2019 after his indictment.